motoq/eom/README.md

 2015-02-09 or newer is required to build **eom**.
 The second library is the Eigen 3 C++ template library for linear algebra
 <http://eigen.tuxfamily.org>.
 In the future, Kitware’s VTK OpenGL
-library will be used for direct plotting of graphics.
+library may be used for direct plotting of graphics.

 Core concepts behind **eom** are: